CPA - The Leader on Construction Plant-based Apprenticeships Development

 A set of principles were established that would puts the employers in the driving seat, increase the quality and consistency of apprenticeships, simplify the system to aid understanding, and give employers purchasing power and choice in the delivery of an apprenticeship There are now a large number of occupations either available for delivery or under development and those approved or in development can be viewed below on the FInd An Apprenticeship section.

 The existing apprenticeship framework within England has been phased out and replaced by the standards-led apprenticeships.
 There are no changes planned for apprenticeships administered through Scotland and Wales and continue to be offered through the existing framework programme.

 Employers can form a consortium and become a trailblazer development group to set a standard for an occupation though making a submission, providing no other standard exists, or overlaps other standards.
 The group should consist of at least 10 employers with 2 small employers (less than 50 employed) being present, and chaired by one of the employers.

 The group’s role is to develop the standard which set out the skills, knowledge and behaviours for the occupation and the end point assessment, being the measurement of the competencies for the occupation, ensure the apprentice is ‘job-ready’ at the end of the apprenticeship.
 In determining the standard, the occupation requires at least 12 months of rigorous training - with 20% of that time allocated towards off-the-job’ training.

 CPA Apprenticeship Development Management

-The CPA have provided a project-management service to the employer development groups for these trailblazers:
+The CPA have provided a project-management service (and/or technical support) to the employer development groups for these trailblazers: